 Paige Sharp, Director of Programs

 Paige oversees and directs the overall delivery of technical and financial assistance by the IAC through grant programs, workshops, and other services statewide.
-She directly supervises the two community development managers in addition to overseeing the Regional Arts Partnership, the Cultural Districts, Traditional Arts Indiana and Arts Midwest.
+She directly supervises the two community development managers in addition to overseeing the Indiana Masterpiece grant program, Regional Arts Partnership, the Cultural Districts, Traditional Arts Indiana and Arts Midwest.

 Sarah Fronczek, Community Development Manager & Arts Education Coordinator

 Sarah plans, organizes and directs the delivery of technical assistance and financial assistance through grant programs, conferences, workshops, and other services statewide.
-Her areas of focus include: Arts Education, Individual Artists, Poetry Out Loud, Poet Laureate, and the Capacity Building Grant Program.
+Her areas of focus include: Arts Education, Individual Artists, Poetry Out Loud, the Poet Laureate.
+She also oversees the PACE (Partnering Arts, Communities & Education) Program.

 Contact Sarah at: email@example.com 317.232.1274